ibm-cloud-docs/ContinuousDelivery/ts_index.md

 You can either create the toolchain in a resource group or create the toolchain in an org that already has an instance of {{site.data.keyword.contdelivery_short}}.

+## How do I move my toolchain from a Cloud Foundry org to a resource group?
+{: #toolchain_move_to_resource_group}
+{: faq}

+A feature to automatically migrate toolchains from a Cloud Foundry org to a resource group is not available yet.
+Instead, you can manually create the toolchain again in a resource group, and then remove the original toolchain from the Cloud Foundry org.

 ## I tried to deploy an app to {{site.data.keyword.Bluemix_notm}}, why am I getting an error?
 {: #org_outofmemory}